Colored operads, series on colored operads, and combinatorial generating systems: Introduction

-The initial spark of this work has been caused by the following simple observation.
+The initial spark of this work was the following simple observation.
 The partial composition $x \circ_i y$ of two elements $x$ and $y$ of an operad $\Oca$ can be regarded as the application of a rewrite rule on $x$ to obtain a new element of $\Oca$---the rewrite rule being encoded essentially by $y$.
-This leads to the idea consisting in considering an operad $\Oca$ to define grammars generating some subsets of $\Oca$.
-In this way, according to the nature of the elements of $\Oca$, this provides a way to define grammars which generate objects different than words (as in the case of formal grammars) and than trees (as in the case of grammars of trees).
-We rely in this work on colored operads~\cite{BV73,Yau16}, a generalization of operads.
-In a colored operad $\Cca$, every input and every output for the elements of $\Cca$ has a color, taken from a fixed set.
-These colors lead to the creation of constraints for the partial compositions of two elements.
+This leads to the idea of using an operad $\Oca$ to define grammars generating some subsets of $\Oca$.
+In this way, according to the nature of the elements of $\Oca$, this provides a way to define grammars which generate objects different to words and trees.
+We use colored operads~\cite{BV73,Yau16}, a generalization of operads.
+In a colored operad $\Cca$, every input and every output for the elements of $\Cca$ has a color.
+These colors create constraints for the partial compositions of two elements.
 Indeed, $x \circ_i y$ is defined only if the color of the output of $y$ is the same as the color of the $i$-th input of $x$.
-Colored operads are the suitable devices to our aim of defining a new kind of grammars since the restrictions provided by the colors allows a precise control on how the rewrite rules can be applied.
+Colored operads enable us to define a new kind of grammar, since the restrictions provided by the colors allow precise control on how the rewrite rules can be applied. \smallbreak